Government of Haiti: History

-19th Century
+19th century

 Jean-Jacques Dessalines was the first leader of free and independent Haiti under the 1805 constitution.
 He was initially regarded as governor-general, then later called himself Emperor Jacques I of Haiti.
-His regime lasted two and half year (1804-1806) and ended with his assassination by disaffected leaders of his administration.
+His regime lasted two and half years (1804-1806) and ended with his assassination by disaffected leaders of his administration.
 In 1806, Constituent Assembly created a new constitution and appointed Henri Christophe to a four-year term as President of the Republic of Haiti.
 The following year, the Battle of Sibert ended with the division of Haiti into the southern Republic of Haiti under Alexandre Pétion and the northern State of Haiti under Christophe.
 In 1818, Pétion died of a fever and Jean-Pierre Boyer, Chief of the Presidential Guard, was appointed President-for-Life of the Republic of Haiti.
 After Christophe committed suicide in 1820, Boyer promulgates the Republican Constitution in Christophe's northern state.
 This resulted in the unification of northern and southern Haiti.
 In 1822, Boyer arrives in Santo Domingo and declares control over the entire island of Hispaniola.
 Under Boyer, King Charles X of France signs an ordinance which conditionally recognizes Haiti's independence and imposes a 150 million franc indemnity on the Haitian government.
 This debt plagued Haiti's economy for generations. in 1843, President Boyer was overthrown and fled to Paris in exile.
 The 1843 Constitution was established and Charles Riviere-Hérard was appointed President of Haiti.
 Under Riviere-Hèrard, the Dominican Republic declared its independence from Haiti.

-20th Century
+20th century

 In 1915, the United States Marines, led by Admiral William B. Caperton, entered Port-au-Prince and began the United States occupation of Haiti.
 The U.S. took over the collection of revenues and banks in Haiti for 19 years.
 American forces withdraw from Haiti in 1934 marking the end of the U.S. occupation.
 In 1957, François Duvalier, also known as "Papa Doc", was elected President of Haiti.
 In 1964, he declared himself president for life and established that his son, Jean-Claude Duvalier, known as "Baby Doc", would succeed him.
 During their regime, opposition to the government was not tolerated; thus, the Duvaliers used violence and terror to suppress the masses, killing about 30,000 Haitians.
 Finally, in 1986, a series of uprisings forced Baby Doc to flee Haiti for France.
 The Duvalier family stole millions of dollars during their administration, leaving Haiti in extreme debt today.

-21st Century
+21st century

 On February 29, 2004, a coup d'état led by the Group of 184 ousted the popularly elected president, Jean-Bertrand Aristide, allegedly with the assistance of the French and United States governments; U.S. and French soldiers were on the ground in Haiti at the time, recently arrived (See controversy).